express-rate-limit/express-rate-limit/README.md

 const limiter = rateLimit({
 	windowMs: 15 * 60 * 1000, // 15 minutes
-	max: 100, // Limit each IP to 100 requests per `window` (here, per 15 minutes) })
+	max: 100, // Limit each IP to 100 requests per `window` (here, per 15 minutes)
+	standardHeaders: true, // Return rate limit info in the `RateLimit-*` headers })

 // Apply the rate limiting middleware to all requests